rh-mobb/documentation/docs/rosa/sts/README.md

 STS allows us to deploy ROSA without needing a ROSA admin account, instead it uses roles and policies with Amazon STS (secure token service) to gain access to the AWS resources needed to install and operate the cluster.

-This is a summary of the [official docs](https://docs.openshift.com/rosa/rosa_getting_started/rosa-sts-getting-started-workflow.html) that can be used as a line by line install guide.
+This is a summary of the [official docs](https://docs.openshift.com/rosa/rosa_getting_started/rosa-sts-getting-started-workflow.html) that can be used as a line by line install guide and later used as a basis for automation in your [favorite automation tool](https://github.com/ansible/ansible).

 > Note that some commands (OIDC for STS) will be hard coded to US-EAST-1, do not be tempted to change these to use $REGION instead or you will fail installation.

-> Note as the roles created for STS in this guide have a common name (see the `ccoctl` command further down) only one cluster will be installable in a given AWS account.
-You'll need to modify the name and resulting role bindings to deploy more than one cluster.

 ## Prerequisites